yongquan-hu/Vision-Based-Multimodal-Interfaces/README.md

 ### MLA
-Hu, Yongquan ‘Owen, et al. "Vision-based multimodal interfaces: A survey and taxonomy for enhanced context-aware system design."
+Hu, Yongquan ‘Owen’, et al. "Vision-based multimodal interfaces: A survey and taxonomy for enhanced context-aware system design."
 Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems.
 2025.

 ## 🧠 Abstract